-Apple AirPods Pro vs AirPods 2: Which are the best for you?
+Apple AirPods Pro (2nd Gen) vs AirPods (3rd Gen) vs AirPods (2nd Gen): Which are best for you?

 What's different between Apple's AirPods models?

-As you would expect, there are a number of differences between the AirPods Pro and AirPods 2.
+As you would expect, there are a number of differences between the AirPods Pro (2nd Gen), AirPods (3rd Gen) and AirPods (2nd Gen).

 Design

-- AirPods Pro: IPX4 water and sweat resistant
+- AirPods (3rd Gen) / AirPods Pro (2nd Gen): IPX4 water and sweat resistant

 - AirPods 2: No IP rating

-The AirPods Pro have a slightly different design to the AirPods 2.
-The Pro model is IPX4 water and sweat resistant, while the other AirPods models are not and the Pro model also come with silicone ear tips in three sizes for a better fit.
+The AirPods Pro (2nd Gen), AirPods (3rd Gen) and AirPods 2 all have different designs, though the AirPods 2 look identical to the original AirPods.
+Both the AirPods (3rd Gen) and the AirPods Pro (2nd Gen) are IPX4 water and sweat resistant and have short stems, while the other AirPods models are not sweat or water resistant and have longer stems.

+The Pro (2nd Gen) model comes with silicone ear tips in four sizes for a better fit - which is the main differentiating factor between them and the AirPods (3rd Generation).

-The AirPods Pro have a vent system in their design for pressure equalisation too, as well as a force sensor on the stem, allowing for more controls.
-Additionally, the AirPods Pro feature two microphones for active noise cancellation.
+The AirPods Pro (2nd Gen) also have a vent system in their design for pressure equalisation, as well as a force sensor on the stem, allowing for more controls, including volume control.
+The AirPods (3rd Gen) also have a force sensor, but they don't have the vent system and they don't offer volume control either.
+Additionally, the AirPods Pro (2nd Gen) feature two microphones for active noise cancellation.

 Controls

-- AirPods Pro: Advanced on-device controls
+- AirPods (3rd Gen) / AirPods Pro (2nd Gen): Advanced on-device controls

 - AirPods 2: Basic on-device controls

-The AirPods Pro have more advanced on-device controls than the AirPods 2 and old AirPods.
+The AirPods (3rd Gen) and AirPods Pro (2nd Gen) have more advanced on-device controls than the AirPods 2 and old AirPods.

-On the AirPods Pro, one tap on the stem will allow users to play, pause or answer a phone call.
+On both the AirPods (3rd Gen) and AirPods Pro (2nd Gen), one tap on the stem will allow users to play, pause or answer a phone call.
 Two taps will allow users to skip forwards and three taps will enable users to skip back.
+Swiping up and down on the touch control sensor on the AirPods Pro (2nd Gen) will also allow you to turn the volume up and down incrementally.

+A press and hold on the force sensor meanwhile, will switch between Active Noise Cancellation and Transparency Mode on the AirPods Pro (2nd Gen), while it will launch Siri for the AirPods (3rd Gen) as only the AirPods Pro (2nd Gen) offer Active Noise Cancellation and Transparency Mode.

-A press and hold will switch between Active Noise Cancellation and Transparency Mode.
-Transparency mode will allow you to simultaneously hear your favourite song, as well as the environment around you.
+For reference, Transparency Mode on the AirPods Pro (2nd Gen) will allow you to simultaneously hear your favourite song, as well as the environment around you.

 On AirPods 2, the only on-device controls are in the form of double-tapping.
 Users can set the left and right AirPod to offer a different control with a double-tap but controls are limited to launching Siri, next track, previous track, or play/pause.
 When a phone call comes through, a double-tap will answer the call though.